Bitpainter75/borg-hetzner/README.md

-# Borg Backup to Hetzner Storagebox
+# Borg Backup – Hetzner Storagebox & Local

-Dockerized [BorgBackup](https://www.borgbackup.org/) for backing up to a Hetzner Storagebox.
+Dockerized [BorgBackup](https://www.borgbackup.org/) for backing up to a **Hetzner Storagebox** (via SSH) or a **local destination** (mounted directory).
 Runs as a persistent container with a built-in cron scheduler — configure everything via `docker-compose.yml`, no script editing required.

 ## Features

+- **Two backup targets** — Hetzner Storagebox (SSH) or a locally mounted directory
 - **Incremental & deduplicated** backups via BorgBackup
 - **Encrypted** at rest (repokey)
 - **Cron scheduling** built into the container